Maxime2206/Zombie-Perk-COD/README.md

 ## Description

-Welcome to the **Zombies Perks** project, an interactive web application built with **React** that displays a list of perks from the **Zombies mode** in **Call of Duty: Black Ops Cold War**.
+Welcome to the **Zombies Perks** project, an interactive web application built with **React** that displays a list of perks from the **Zombies mode** in **Call of Duty**.
 The app allows players to discover and explore the game's perks in a simple, intuitive, and responsive way.

 Each perk is presented with:
 - **Its name**